roadrunner-server/docs/app-server/cli.md

 By default, this command displays output in the console.
 However, if you want to reload the workers silently, you can use the `--silent` option:

+{% code %}

 ```terminal
 ./rr reset --silent
 ```

-> **Note**
+{% endcode %}

+{% hint style="info" %}
-> You can attach this command as a file watcher in your IDE.
+You can attach this command as a file watcher in your IDE.
+{% endhint %}

 Additionally, you can reload only particular plugins by specifying their names:

+{% code %}

 ```terminal
 ./rr reset http
 ```

-> **Note**
+{% endcode %}

+{% hint style="info" %}
-> RoadRunner will wait for any active requests to finish processing before reloading the worker pool.
-This ensures that
-> all active requests are completed before the new worker pool is started.
+RoadRunner will wait for any active requests to finish processing before reloading the worker pool.
+This ensures that all active requests are completed before the new worker pool is started.
-> Any new incoming requests that arrive during the reloading process will be queued and processed once the new worker
-> pool is started.
-This means that there may be a temporary delay in processing new requests while the worker pool is
-> being reloaded, but no requests should be lost.
+Any new incoming requests that arrive during the reloading process will be queued and processed once the new worker pool is started.
+This means that there may be a temporary delay in processing new requests while the worker pool is being reloaded, but no requests should be lost.
+{% endhint %}

-### Available options
+### Options

 - `-c` - specifies the path to the configuration file.
 By default, RoadRunner looks for a .rr.yaml file in the current working directory.
 However, you can specify a different file using this option.